Average Settlement Offers During Mediation

 Empowerment: Unlike settlement offers and litigation, alternative dispute resolution allows the opposing parties to choose and control the outcome rather than just speaking through their lawyers, which gives the parties a greater sense of empowerment moving forward.

-These benefits set mediation apart as a great possibility to secure mediation for the parties.
+These benefits set mediation apart as a great possibility for the parties to secure mediation.
 While there are different success rates for mediation, it is common for mediation to, at the very least, begin the bargaining process for the parties.
 In cases where the parties are already preparing for litigation and have made discovery, they are more likely to settle in mediation because they have a good idea of the case’s outcome and can effectively negotiate.
-Even in cases where mediation is not successful during the formal mediation process, there is usually a higher chance of settlement because the parties are aware of what the other party would need to settle.
-This makes mediation an effective option for parties hoping to settle.

 Average Settlement Offer: